michaelorella/lignin-kmc/README.md

 - rate = R+ = the rate of the event that is occuring (units consistent with time units in simulation, but otherwise meaningless)
 - bond = [Z+,Z+] = list of changes that need to be made to the adjacency matrix to perform the event

-The class that is used to define events, which can be unpacked by the `run` function to execute the events occuring in the simulation.
+The class that is used to define events, which can be unpacked by the `run_kmc` function to execute the events occuring in the simulation.

 #### FUNCTIONS